Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 M569 P70.0 D4 S1 ; Set into closed-loop drive mode (D4) and not reversed (S1)
 M569 P71.0 D4 S1 ; Set into closed-loop drive mode (D4) and not reversed (S1)
 M584 X70.0 Y71.0 ; set X and Y drivers

-M350 X32 Y32 ; set steps/mm to 32 for open loop mode operation
+M906 X1600 Y1600 ; set the max current to use for X and Y M350 X32 Y32 ; set steps/mm to 32 for open loop mode operation
 M92 X160 Y160 ; steps/mm for a 20 tooth gt2 pulley for open loop operation
 ```

 Note the initial PID values will need to be [tuned to the particular motion system](https://docs.duet3d.com/en/User_manual/Tuning/Duet_3_1HCL_tuning).

 In contrast to usual drivers, the closed loop axes can have their holding current set to zero using M917, with negligible detrimental effect.
 Whilst a normal driver may slip if it's holding current is set to zero, a closed loop driver will notice that it has slipped an apply a current to return the drive to it's intended position.
 Setting a holding current of zero will also mean less current is used, so the motor runs cooler.
 However, a holding current can still be set using M917 if desired.
+That aside you must still set the maximum current per axis using M906. if you do not then the motor will not move, or will only vibrate slightly.

 ## Tuning the PID for the closed loop